Teaching in 2018

 BA, MA and PhD - Vrije Universiteit Brussels, VUB

 Hilde Coffé is an Associate Professor in Comparative Politics.
 Her research interests focus on public opinion, political behaviour, political representation and comparative research.
 She has written numerous articles which have been published in leading Political Science and Sociology journals, such as Electoral Studies, Party Politics, Political Studies, British Journal of Sociology, Social Science Quarterly, European Sociological Review and Acta Politica.
 She has also been a visiting fellow and given presentations at different institutions, including University of California (UC) Berkeley, UC Irvine, UC Santa Barbara, University of Nebraska (Lincoln), University of Manchester, University of Sussex, and University of Sydney (The Electoral Integrity Project).
-She is chair of the International Committee of the American Political Science Association (APSA) and co-investigator of the 2014 New Zealand Election Survey.
+She is co-investigator of the 2014 and 2017 New Zealand Election Survey.

 Hilde Coffé is interested in supervising graduate research at both the Masters and Doctoral level in the following broad areas: